bufak-wiwi/konfetti/api/README.md

 ### Server

-To Setup the API in a python 3.11 Environment with the installed pip requirements from the `requirements.txt` run the following
+To Setup the API in a python 3.11 Environment with the installed pip requirements from the `requirements.txt` run the following:

 ```sh
 uvicorn main:app --reload